Last Updated on 21 August 2024 by Cycloscope

 Connectivity in Malawi

 WiFi in Malawi goes from very rare to non-existent.
-The only place with free wifi we could find are Mogza Lodge (good location for digital nomads), and FuJa Camp in the north, most of the other lodges have paid WiFi – usually 2,500 Kwatcha for 1 Gb – even this is sometimes painfully slow.
+The only places with free wifi we could find are Mogza Lodge (a good location for digital nomads), and FuJa Camp in the north, most of the other lodges have paid WiFi – usually 2,500 Kwatcha for 1 GB – even this is sometimes painfully slow.

 The two mobile companies operating in Malawi are Airtel and TNM.
-Getting a local SIM card in Malawi is easy, the whole process takes about 20 minutes, you’ll need to have your passport or a copy.
+Getting a local SIM card in Malawi is easy, the whole process takes about 20 minutes, and youโll need to have your passport or a copy.

 Climate and best times to visit Malawi